fzammetti/knowledge-base/Apple/README.md

 # Apple
 ----------

+## Dealing with those annoying .DS_Store files

-## To configure a Mac OS X user account so that .DS_Store files are not created when interacting with a remote file server using Finder (note that this will affect the user's interactions with SMB/CIFS, AFP, NFS, and WebDAV servers):
+To configure a Mac OS X user account so that **.DS_Store** files are not created when interacting with a remote file server using Finder (note that this will affect the user's interactions with SMB/CIFS, AFP, NFS, and WebDAV servers):

 1. Open Terminal